jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-13.md

 Imagine a boat that is carried in one direction by the current of a stream.
 It is blown by the wind in the opposite direction with an equal force, causing its location with respect to the banks to not change.*

-> *Superphysics Note: One force is Yang or positive.
+{{< n n="One force is Yang or positive.
 Another force is Yin or Negative.
-Their interaction creates a 'surface' which seems static even if both forces are very dynamic.
+Their interaction creates a 'surface' which seems static even if both forces are very dynamic." >}}

 The boat remains in the same place even if the whole 'surface'* which surrounds it is incessantly changing.

-> *Superphysics Note: Here, the surface is the boundary beteen the boat and the stream and the boat and the wind, as one unit.
-This will make sense in explaining sun spots, solar flares, stellar and galactic halos, universe expansion via red-shift, etc
+{{< n n="Here, the surface is the boundary beteen the boat and the stream and the boat and the wind, as one unit.
+This will make sense in explaining sun spots, solar flares, stellar and galactic halos, universe expansion via red-shift, etc" >}}